-DATA is responsible for personal information in its control.
-As a result, the company has designated an individual, Genevieve Goldie Pagnotta, as Chief Privacy Officer (CPO).
-As CPO, she is accountable for DATA’s compliance with the 10 principles.
+DCM is responsible for personal information in its control.
+As a result, the company has designated an individual as Chief Privacy Officer (CPO).
+Our CPO is accountable for DCM's compliance with the 10 principles.

-When a customer requires DATA to collect third-party personal data on their behalf, it is the customer’s responsibility to ensure the information collected is limited to the requirements of the corresponding project.
+When a customer requires DCM to collect third-party personal data on their behalf, it is the customer’s responsibility to ensure the information collected is limited to the requirements of the corresponding project.